arianne/stendhal/README.md

 Develop yourself and your social standing?
 Meet new people?<br>
 Do you want to be part of a brave new world?

-Stendhal is a fully fledged multiplayer online adventures game (MORPG).
-It is completely open source (client, server, everything).
+Stendhal is a fully fledged multiplayer online adventures game (MORPG). t is entirely open source, including the client, server, and everything else.

 Stendhal features a new, rich and expanding world in which you can explore towns, buildings, plains, caves and dungeons.
 You will meet NPCs and acquire tasks and quests for valuable experience.